 The payment for spouse traveling on business is closely regulated by the IRS.
 The IRS requires a “bona fide business purpose” for the spouse to be on the business trip for the expenses to be reimbursable.
 The business purpose must be clearly documented on all travel forms.
 In the specific circumstance where non-business spousal travel is approved it will be treated as taxable income to the employee.

 Domestic Air Travel

-Travel reservations should be made as far in advance of the required departure date as possible to take advantage of discount airfares.
-This usually requires booking 7 to 14 days in advance.
+Travel reservations should be made 7 to 14 days in advance of the required departure date to take advantage of discount airfares.
 The more flexible your schedule, the easier it is for you to find the lowest fare.